© jmnowak and janina margarita nowak, all rights reserved, for all work on this site.

 This is an experiment.

 - Home= Regular postings where I’m showing attempts at images of a more ‘arty’ ‘painterly’ ‘creative’ mode (whatever that is), produced using image editing and painting software and as seen on the small screen on my Windows phone.
 Hence, the reason you see small imagery.
-In fact, I suggest you view them and this blog on your smartphone, to get some idea of what I see when creating them.
+In fact, I suggest you view them and this blog on your smartphone or tablet, to get some idea of what I see when creating them.
 Happy exploring!

 Sources can be either from my dSLR, Nikon and Fujifilm compact digitals or the cellphone.
 Various editing software.
 Expect to see many iterations of an image, and some failures.
 This is my play, this is what I like to do.
 This is the experiment + the indulgence.
 This is not fine art, for that I suggest you visit Fine Art America.

 - About = This informative About page that you are currently reading.
 Now, a little about me, after all that’s what this page is called!
 I’ve been photographing since I was ten years old, when I received my first camera from my stepfather for my birthday, a standard Kodak Box Brownie.
 Six months later, for Christmas, I received a very fancy flash setup to add to the camera.
 After that, I became the family’s go-to person to record family events and the usual holiday snaps.
 Even at such a young age, I tried to compose those images in a way slightly different from the normal candids and kept training my eye to see.